-Nigel Jarrett reviews a collection of essays from Adam Somerset, that range over art and technology, the world of beavers, the Hay Festival, and consideration of the benefits of war, among many other subjects.
+Nigel Jarrett reviews a collection of essays from Adam Somerset called, Between the Boundaries that range over art and technology, the world of beavers, the Hay Festival, and consideration of the benefits of war, among many other subjects.

 As with collections of stories (less so poetry), linear reading of a book of essays at one sitting is the route to indigestion, especially when, as in Somerset’s case, the language is rich in particularity and the tone indomitably serious, though often leavened by wryness and drollery.
 Few collections have stated themes, because their contents represent fruit plucked from different trees at various times and for myriad reasons.
 So, one jumps more or less at random and with profit in this book from Clarice Beckett to beavers, with Arnold Potts in one’s sights for later investigation.
 An essay’s title is one of its most attractive features: the reader wonders what Waiting For A Beaver is about and why the waiting was necessary; who Mr Potts (and Clarice) was; and why one essay should be called, super-demotically, I’ll Swap You Two Buggers for A Shit.

 One could nevertheless expand it and say that an essayist should not go seeking things to write about.
-Somerset is intrepid, his destinations in his year of bounty, one hopes, independent of their discovered potential as things to write about, to ‘essay’.
-Otherwise there’d be an image of someone determined to write about everything and anything that moved.
+Somerset in his essay collection Between the Boundaries is intrepid, his destinations in his year of bounty, one hopes, independent of their discovered potential as things to write about, to ‘essay’.
+Otherwise, there’d be an image of someone determined to write about everything and anything that moved.
 In the strict sense, an essayist is not a reporter; an essay is not reportage.
-But we should be glad he got to the beaverland of Burgweinting, Franconia, for a lovely piece that avoids any clunking connectedness – though a connection is made all the same – between beavers and humans, both of which build and whose building has extenuating consequences.
+But we should be glad he got to the beaver and of Burgweinting, Franconia, for a lovely piece that avoids any clunking connectedness – through a connection is made all the same – between beavers and humans, both of which build and whose building has extenuating consequences.

 All that said, it sometimes seems as though it were the mark of good essayists that certain subjects, and their constituents, should seek them out, hovering before settling.
 ‘Butt Text’, a set of buttocks in neon by artist Olaf Breuning looks down with bare-faced cheek at Somerset at the entrance to London’s Whitechapel Gallery, where an exhibition has been mounted illustrating fifty years of technology in art.
 Words emanate from each buttock antiphonally, which reminds Somerset of the expression ‘You’re talking out of your arse’, as it would.
 The Digital Superhighway is one of the best essays in the book, concluding with reflections as wise as they are deep.
 The specifics of A Pint, a Poet and a Portrait are welcome for anyone who’s been stupefied by a bar-room bore at the Fitzroy Tavern in London and, as a relief, turned to its décor, enumerated by Somerset as ‘engraved glass panels, a ceiling of faux-Elizabethan strap-work, squares of tendrils and bunches of grapes’, and the shades illuminating the staircases, including Christopher Wood, Roger Fry, Wyndham Lewis, Ottoline Morrell – and Dylan Thomas, a Welsh essayist’s blithe prerogative.
 All of this indeed could not but attract the limner.
 But the testimony – from Augustus John, Mervyn Levy, the artist Alfred Janes, and Pamela Hansford Johnson – is culled from the record.
 The story about Thomas being held upside down so that any small change could be shaken from his pockets is well known, possibly apocryphal.
 Essayists don’t usually do much research, relying instead on the moment and what it suggests of the unsuspectingly momentous.

-War: What is It Good For? originated in a lecture by the controversial historian Ian Morris, whose meditations and researches on the inevitability of human conflict have concluded that warfare has made the world a safer place, may be a necessary evil, and may even be good for us.
-No doubt we are safer comparatively, when the historical canvas is explored in minutiae.
-One cannot help thinking, though, that Somerset’s excursions into the territory of Morris’s Big Idea, whatever its merits, give short shrift to genuine essay material, as when he describes the immensely tall Morris as ‘resembling one of the small pool of actors always chosen by Hollywood for the role of diplomat or company chairman’; or when he recalls the discovery of letters from Roman soldiers in Northumbria, preserved for centuries by a soaking of faeces and urine and telling of immemorial soldierly grouses: ‘Weather lousy.
+War: What is It Good For? originated in a lecture by the controversial historian Ian Morris, whose meditations and researches on the inevitability of human conflict have concluded that warfare has made the world a safer place, maybe a necessary evil, and may even be good for us.
+No doubt we are safer comparatively when the historical canvas is explored in minutiae.
+One cannot help thinking, though, that Somerset’s excursions into the territory of Morris’s Big Idea in his essay collection Between the Boundaries, whatever its merits, give short shrift to genuine essay material, as when he describes the immensely tall Morris as ‘resembling one of the small pool of actors always chosen by Hollywood for the role of a diplomat or company chairman’; or when he recalls the discovery of letters from Roman soldiers in Northumbria, preserved for centuries by soaking of faeces and urine and telling of immemorial soldierly grouses: ‘Weather lousy.
 Beer, decent food, and fresh socks in short supply.’
 Somerset, however, seems more than competent to argue for the kind of essay he writes.
 Like all essayists, he gravitates naturally towards certain subjects and has the knack of identifying obsessions, the elements that link them and the boundaries, often soluble, that keep them apart.
-As he says in his introduction, these include the ones separating science and art, idealism and pragmatism, and involve those, such as Sir Humphrey Davy, who made the connections between them.
+As he says in his introduction of Between the Boundaries, these include the ones separating science and art, idealism and pragmatism, and involve those, such as Sir Humphrey Davy, who made the connections between them.

 Between The Boundaries is available now from Parthian Books.